SuleimanFarah/sunpy/SunPy-Proposal-for-Enhancements-(SPE1).md

 * **Discussion**: This means that SPE is currently being considered and a decision has not been made.
 * **Accepted**: The SPE has been accepted and it will be assigned a number and merged into the sunpy-spe repository.
 A decision rational must be drafted and added to the SPE.
 If the SPE is of the Standard type then it can now be implemented.
 * **Implemented**: Only valid for a Standard SPE.
 This status means that the feature discussed in the SPE is implemented and has been merged into the main SunPy repository.
+At least X members of the SunPy board must sign off on implementation for it to be accepted.
 * **Rejected**: The SPE has been rejected.
 A decision rationale should be provided by the board and the SPE should still be assigned a number and merged in order to close the issue.
 It should be noted that a future SPE can supersede the decision.

 # SPE Template